xerowillow/Java-Open-Weather-API-Wrapper/README.md

 This project allows you to seamlessly implement the Open Weather Map API into your projects.

+**Note: this repository is not endorsed nor affiliated with OpenWeather and is independently managed by MineAPI**

 ## How to use:
 Below you can see a basic application that prints out the temperature in New York.
 ```java